Diesel, gasoline, but also coal, wood and any other combustible fuel in general, is having a rough time right now.

 How big is your roof again?

-Even though solar energy has become roughly 20% cheaper over the past 5 years, the cost is still somewhat high.
+Even though solar energy has become cheaper over the years, the cost is still somewhat high.
 It varies a lot, and any estimate should be considered as rough, since there are many sources, vendors, makes, and types of panels.
-However, from the info I have found (opens in a new tab), in 2019, the cost of an average solar panel can be estimated as $3 per Watt.
+However, from the info I have found (opens in a new tab), in 2023, the cost of an average solar panel can be estimated as $3 per Watt.

-Comparing this value to our 5000 W generator, let’s say a DeWALT DXGN6000, an upper-tier model, which goes for roughly $1,900 at Home Depot at the time of writing, this model would have to be substituted by a $15,000 panel.
+Comparing this value to our 5000 W generator, let’s say a Honda EM6500SX, an upper-tier model, which goes for roughly $3,000 at various retailers, this model would have to be substituted by a $15,000 panel.

 The upside is, of course, that if you buy the panel, you will get your money back over time, since the generator runs on fuel.
-To illustrate with that aforementioned generator… The current price of a gallon of gasoline (as of November 2019) is roughly $3 per gallon.
-Until you have burnt through $13,100 of fuel, which amounts to 4,367 gallons, you’re set.
-That equals to 7,660 hours of constant runtime at 50% load, or 320 days, which add up to almost 1 year.
+To illustrate with that aforementioned generator… The current price of a gallon of gasoline (as of November 2023) is roughly $3.6 per gallon.
+Until you have burnt through $12,000 of fuel, which amounts to 3,330 gallons, you’re set.
+That equals to 5,290 hours of constant runtime at 50% load, or 220 days, which add up to well over a half year.